Kvilt1/sdawdj/fixed_solutions_final.md

 $$

 #### Final Answer
-The energy received by the Kepler telescope's aperture from KOI-7 in 10 hours is $ 7.6464 \times 10^{-9}$ joules.
+The energy received by the Kepler telescope's aperture from KOI-7 in 10 hours is$ 7.6464 \times 10^{-9}$ joules.

 ### Part B